cwcyau/foai-cdt-group-projects/README.md

 Groups who demonstrate that they have engaged with the project requirements, shown consistent effort and provided output consistent with the requirements would meet the requirement for a positive grade.

-Example behaviours which might lead to an unsatisfactory grade includes:
+Example behaviours which might lead to an unsatisfactory grade include:

 - unexplained absence from project work periods,
--
+- inability to cooperate as a team,
 - failure to provide deliverables by the required deadlines.

 Each group member is also required to complete a personal self-assessment review.
 This is not graded but is used by the CDT to record your learning and to support the Directors in monitoring your progress and development.